|

 machine without refilling the engine

-oil.
-It seized expensively in 45 seconds
+expensively in 45 seconds at about 1930

 While one team

-pulled the engine out, Muz and his
+pulled the engine out of the helicopter, Muz and his

 offsider Mick pulled a bunch of serviceable

-parts off the shelves, built up an
+shop; built up an

 engine from scratch and had it painted